96ready/ready96/README.md

 ```

 ### Bundler gem
-In order the manage the project dependencies, it is necessary to have installed *bundler*.
+In order to manage the project dependencies, it is necessary to have installed *bundler*.

 ```sh
  $ gem install bundler